sfigg/commercialization-public/docset/customize/mdm/admx-backed-policies-for-win32-apps.md

 </policyDefinitions>
 ```

+**Request Syncml**

-The ADMX file is then escaped and sent in SyncML format through the Policy CSP URI:
-`./Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/{AppName}/{SettingType}/{FileUid or AdmxFileName}`.
+The ADMX file is escaped and sent in SyncML format through the Policy CSP URI, `./Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/{AppName}/{SettingType}/{FileUid or AdmxFileName}`.
 When the ADMX file is imported, the policy states for each new policy are the same as those in a regular MDM policy: Enabled, Disabled, or Not Configured.

 The following example shows an ADMX file in SyncML format:

-**Request Syncml**
 ```XML
 <SyncML xmlns="SYNCML:SYNCML1.2">
   <SyncBody>